Excerpt 5, A Throne for Rabble

 Watley looked like a hunted animal on the edge of flight.
 “Turel e’sartha, turan e’sparta,” the reader said defiantly.

 Jason knew the forbidden saying well.
-It was the motto of the long-sullied Wing of the Commons, the Fourth Wing that had once sat peasants beside their lords in the king’s Worthy Assembly.
+It was the motto the Worthy Assembly had sewn in its sigils when the body still housed the Wing of the Commons, which sat peasants beside their lords for the making of laws.
 To each a chair, he recalled the Romarian motto, to all a piece.
 A daring statement.

 “JASON, BEHIND YOU!”

 Sunlight flashed on steel.
 A sword sliced the air by his ear, slashing his silken sleeve.
 Jason ripped his sword free from his scabbard.
 He deflected the next thrust from the heavyset wine seller, shorn his casket, now armed with a falchion.
 His strokes fell too clumsily for the tested warrior.
 Jason urged the man to desist, but still he came, and he was forced to shove his blade through the man’s neck.
 A fount of crimson erupted from the wound, and down the seller went, dying as peasants dispersed like rats from a burning house.

 Jason was still turning when the other assassin leapt up from behind.
 The wine seller’s apprentice lifted a sword above his smooth hairless head.
 “For Lady Alyse, you bastard,” he said in a thick accent.
 Jason raised his blade much too slowly . . .

 . . . and flinched as the blur of a dagger whirled into the man’s thigh.
 The assassin slumped to a knee with a pathetic, half-gurgled scream.
 He clutched the hilt as he rolled from side to side, wincing.
 Kerflue, still reeling, barked orders to his men-at-arms, who promptly surrounded the king’s bastard, swords drawn.
 Four guards encircled his assailant, inflicting abuse.